 To meet the needs of residents who require some assistance with the functions of daily living, Goodwin House provides Assisted Living.
 There are 28 private rooms and 15 one-bedroom units on the third floor of the Crossroads.
 GHBC Assisted Living is licensed by the Virginia Department of Social Services and is administered as a neighborhood with common areas, including living and dining rooms and activity areas.
-For information on admission, services, and fees, contact Jessica Peters, Assisted Living Manager, ext.
+For information on admission, services, and fees, contact Taneisha Hampton, Administrator for Assisted Living & The Terrace, ext.
 7265.

 Residency in Assisted Living may be temporary or permanent.
 An individual may become a resident in Assisted Living if:

 - S/he is no longer able to manage activities of daily living in his/her apartment.
 This move is permanent.

 - S/he no longer needs the skilled nursing care and/or rehab provided in the Health Care Center but is not able to live independently.
 This could be temporary or permanent.

 The decision that a resident will move from Residential Living to Assisted Living is made only after several discussions.
 A nurse, social worker, family member, or the resident himself may recognize increasing difficulty in managing basic daily activities such as dressing, bathing and toileting.
 An interdisciplinary team including staff from Health Services, the Executive Director, and a chaplain discuss the needs of the resident, where the resident wants to live, and how s/he can live safely.
 The team will present recommendations to the resident’s primary care physician, the resident, and his/her family.